lfit/itpol/protecting-code-integrity.md

 trying out a promising cool feature, but after you submit your work for review, someone finds a nasty bug in your code.
-Since your commits are properly signed, someone can take the branch containing your nasty bug and push it into master, introducing a vulnerability that was never intended to be in production.
+Since your commits are properly signed, someone can take the branch containing your nasty bug and push it into master, introducing a vulnerability that was never intended to go into production.
 Since the commit is properly signed with your key, everything looks legitimate and your reputation is questioned when the bug is discovered.

-Ability to enforce PGP-signatures during `git push` was added in order to enforce the *intent* of the commit, and not merely certify its contents.
+Ability to require PGP-signatures during `git push` was added in order to certify the *intent* of the commit, and not merely verify its contents.

 #### Configure git to use your PGP key